keremco/ProjectNaughtyFootballer/README.md

 -1+ Hour for Editing FX Sounds

-and 22+ Hours for Testing and Bugging
+and 22+ Hours for Testing and Debugging

 <b>This is a prototype and this will be continued to be developed...